 “The best way to get rid of the discomfort is to either ejaculate or distract yourself by engaging in non-arousing activities,” Dr Young says.
 “You don’t need a partner to relieve blue balls, masturbation alone will be totally fine.”

-Other causes of scrotal pain or discomfort
+Other causes of scrotal pain, discomfort or swelling

 If you experience sudden, severe pain in your testicles seek immediate medical help.
 This could be a sign of testicular torsion.
 Testicular torsion happens when a testicle twists in the scrotum, cutting off the blood supply and causing swelling.
 Unless the condition is treated quickly, the testicle can die.